 Best Seasons For Diving Bulgaria

-Unlike other popular regions for diving in Europe, like the Mediterranean, it is not common to dive in Bulgaria year round.
+Unlike other popular regions for diving in Europe, like the Mediterranean, it is not common to dive in Bulgaria year-round.
 The diving season of the Black Sea typically follows its high season of tourism.

-With its temperate climate, diving in Bulgaria is best from March to October when the air temperature along the coast averages at about 29 degrees (Celsius) and the water temperature sits at a comfortable 23 degrees.
+With its temperate climate, diving in Bulgaria is best from March to October when the air temperature and the coast averages at about 29 degrees (Celsius) and the water temperature sits at a comfortable 23 degrees.

-In the winter time, air temperatures can dip down to a balmy 6 degrees and below.
-Most divers will come in the high season which ranges from early June to early August.
+In the wintertime, air temperatures can dip down to a balmy 6 degrees and below.
+Most divers will come in the high season, which ranges from early June to early August.
 However, many suggest the best (and most visible) diving can be enjoyed the entire month of August.

 Scuba Diving in Bulgaria

 There are so many dive sites and towns along the Black Sea; it is best to highlight the most popular to visit for diving in Bulgaria.
 Below are among the favorites:

 Before breaking down the best spots to dive in the Black Sea, we have to note one of the most unique spots to dive in Bulgaria, which is not located in the Black Sea.
 This is the only dive location in this diving guide outside of the Black Sea.